Design and manufacture real products to make the world better.

 LOCATION AND TIMING

-Design the future will be hosted at the Stanford University Institute of Design (the d.school) from Monday, June 19th, 2017 – Sunday, June 25, 2017.
-The program will run from 9AM-6PM each day.
+The program typically runs from 9AM-6PM each day.
 Lunch is provided throughout the program for all participants.
 Housing is not provided, though out-of-town students are welcome to apply if they can arrange their own housing for the week.
 In the past we’ve had students from as far as South Korea, Washington, Southern California, and Texas all attend the program.

 PRICING AND ENROLLMENT DISCOUNTS